caroline-kranefuss/modeling_air_quality_fire_machine_learning/README.md

 ----------------------------
-Goal: predict air quality degradation from wildfire proximity
+Goal: predict air quality based on wildfire, weather, location, and time

 ----------------------------
-Key Questions:
+Key Questions for the Future:

 How does fire proximity affect PM2.5 levels?